The first round intake has been completed. Timing of a potential second intake has not been determined.

 - budget and performance metrics, including GHG emissions reduction potential

-Calculations for GHG emissions reduction potential will be validated by the Ministry of Economic Development and Trade.
+Calculations for GHG emissions reduction potential will be validated by the Ministry of Economic Development, Trade and Tourism.

 Step 6.
 Participate in a final pitch and networking event